 Treatment for a developmental disorder is also dependent on the type of disorder and the severity of the impairments.
 Common treatments include medication, therapy, and academic support at school.
 These treatments can be used individually, but are most effective when used in combination.

 Medication options, too, vary based on the disorder that is being treated.
-The academic impairments of learning disabilities and ADHD are most often treated with stimulant medications, cognition-enhancing medications, or antihypertensive drugs.
-On the other hand, some symptoms of autism spectrum disorder can be treated with antidepressant medications (SSRIs) or antipsychotic medications.
+The academic impairments of learning disabilities and ADHD are most often treated with stimulant medications or cognition-enhancing medications.
+On the other hand, some symptoms of autism spectrum disorder can be treated with antipsychotic medications.

 Therapies can help improve skills and reduce any behavioral problems associated with developmental disorders.
 Popular therapies for treating developmental disorders include applied behavior analysis (ABA), cognitive behavioral therapy (CBT), and sensory integration (SI) therapy.

 - Applied behavior analysis therapy is a behavior therapy often used to treat autism spectrum disorder, but it can be applied to any behavior.
 ABA uses reinforcement and changes to the environment (especially the actions happening right before and right after a behavior) to change the behavior itself.
 ABA focuses both on increasing functional skills (personal care, social skills, academic skills, and sometimes occupational skills) and decreasing problem behaviors (anything that gets in the way of these skills, including self-harm, aggression toward others, etc.).